luciangreen/music_files/README.md

-# music_files
+# Music Files

-Meta data of songs created with Music Composer.
+Metadata of songs created with Music Composer.

 # Getting Started

-Please read the following instructions on installing the project on your computer to convert and play the music files.
+Please read the following instructions on installing the project to convert and play the music files on your computer.

 # Prerequisites